My laptop died last night.

 And we haven’t even fully discussed the potential of fuel cell companies like Plug Power in the context of rising automaker interest in hydrogen-powered cars.

-Mark my words, the latest push by the auto industry to develop hydrogen fuel cell technology will propel a handful of stocks into the stratosphere before the end of the decade.
+The latest push by the auto industry to develop hydrogen fuel cell technology could prove meaningful for a select group of energy infrastructure stocks before the end of the decade — though, as with all emerging technology investments, outcomes are uncertain and timing is difficult to predict.